finos/perspective/docs/src/components/HomepageFeatures/python.md

 For Application Developers, virtualized `<perspective-viewer>` will only consume the data necessary to render the current screen, enabling _ludicrous size_ datasets with nearly instant load.
-Or - stream the entire dataset to the WebAssembly runtime via efficiently via Apache Arrow, and give your server a break!
+Or - efficiently stream the entire dataset to the WebAssembly runtime via Apache Arrow, and give your server a break!

 For Researchers and Data Scientists, `PerspectiveWidget` is available as a